erromu/minibone/README.md

 - __Config__: To handle configuration settings
 - __Daemon__: To run a periodical task in another thread
+- __HTMLBase__: To render html using snippets and toml configuration file in async mode
 - __Logging__: To setup a logger friendly with filerotation
 - __PARProcesses__: To run parallel tasks as processes
 - __PARThreads__: To run parallel tasks in threads